Last updated on August 26, 2020 by Dan Nanni

 Once you have created a database, you can now add password entries to the database.
 Click on

 Fill in your credential detail including password as follows.
 Don't forget to save change in the database.

 To conclude, KeePassX boasts of user-friendly UI for managing multiple passwords in Linux environment.
 If you have any other tools to recommend, feel free to share it in the comment.
-For example, if you prefer non-GUI based tools, you can consider pass, which is a command-line password management tool.
+For example, if you prefer non-GUI based tools, you can consider command-line password management tools like